-- 9. With all PVC vertical conduits in place, tighten the straps for the vertical end panel conduits. - 10.
+- 7. Cut (if needed) and tie the remaining (lower) end of the strap to the end wall frame. - 8.
+Repeat the steps to install the strap for the remaining vertical end wall PVC conduit. - 9.
+With all PVC vertical conduits in place, tighten the straps for the vertical end panel conduits. - 10.
 After all the conduit straps are tight, move to the top of the end rafter and tuck the end panel flap over the top of the end rafter at both ends.
 The end panel is tucked between the rafter and the main cover.

 NOTE: This flap can be secured in place by using Tek screws and neo-bonded washers.
-Attach screws to the backside of the end rafter so they do not touch the main cover.
+Attach the screws to the backside of the end rafter so it does not touch the main cover.